The best camping knives 2023: folding knives for backcountry adventures

 The Manly Wasp is a tough and practical knife that offers superb value for money.
 It comes in two versions – one with a 14C28N steel blade, the other with premium S90V steel.
 14C28N is a stainless steel from Sandvik that is basically a more corrosion resistant version of their well-known 13C26 steel.
 Despite not carrying the cult appeal of S90V, it is still an impressive mid-range steel that sharpens to a razor edge.

 The handle scales of both versions are solid and chunky G10 fibreglass composite, finished with a repositionable deep carry clip.
-It is ideally suited to hard outdoor use, handling all sorts of general outdoor tasks with aplomb.
+We found it ideally suited to hard outdoor use, handling all sorts of general outdoor tasks with aplomb on test.
 The slipjoint mechanism features three blade stops, so it’s extremely unlikely that the Wasp will close on your fingers, though it doesn’t make for quick deployment.
 That quirk aside, there is little not to like about this compact but highly capable knife.

 Read our full Manly Wasp review